 Persons with disabilities and their unpaid caregivers are another identified vulnerable population.
 A large number of people caring for family members with disabilities attended the community sessions and shared their thoughts, ideas and needs.
 This group included caregivers of those with intellectual or developmental disabilities as well as those caring for seniors and others with physical or cognitive disabilities.

-If a disability is severe or chronic, a caregiver may be beneficial to assist with activities of daily living, bathing and toileting, taking medications or preparing food.
+If a disability is severe or chronic, a caregiver, to assist with activities of daily living, bathing and toileting, taking medications or preparing food, may be of benefit to the individual with a disability.
 Caregivers assist people of all ages.
 According to a 2015 report conducted by the National Alliance for Caregiving and AARP entitled Caregiving in the U.S., six in 10 caregivers are female, and the average age of caregivers is 49.2.

 The majority of caregivers (85%) provide care to a relative, and 49 percent are caring for a parent and one in 10 caregivers is providing care for a spouse.
 On average, caregivers provide 24.4 hours of care per week.
 More than half say they were not trained for the tasks they are performing.
 Caregiver stress occurs particularly for those providing more than 21 hours of care per week and those who have been providing care for an extended period of time.
 Caregivers said that respite services would be helpful, especially for those living in the same house as the person receiving the care.